PieDAO

 Updating a Smart Pool Implementation

 All Pie DAO smart pools are upgradeable because they use a proxy contract.
-At PieDAO we use our implementation of a simple proxy contract called pie-proxy.
+At PieDAO we use our implementation of a simple proxy contract called .

 Upgrading a contract is done by setting the implementation address on the proxy contract to the address of the new logic contract.
 Using this pattern allows smart pools to be upgraded while keeping the old storage.